 Table tennis supports a large variety of playing styles.
 These playing styles are often facilitated by the table tennis grip the player uses.
-A table tennis grip refers to the way a player holds a table tennis bat.
+A table tennis grip refers to the way a player holds a ping pong paddle.
 There are no regulations for table tennis grips.
 This means that there is a range of varying grips for players to use.
+A good way of holding a racket can give full play to the athlete’s potential.
+So, how to hold ping pong paddle?

 Owing to the nature of the game, the way a ping pong paddle is held is a critical skill to master.
 But before you can master table tennis grips, you’d need to know some of the significant types of table tennis grips there are.

-With this grip, the bat’s blade is held so that it faces the ground.
-It is used by tennis players who love to play close to the table, as it allows them to push or block shots using backhand strokes while attacking the ball with forehand strokes.
+With a Chinese forehand holding grip, the bat’s blade is held so that it faces the ground.
+It is used by table tennis players who love to play close to the table, as it allows them to push or block shots using backhand strokes while attacking the ball with forehand strokes.

 This grip allows free movement of the wrist so that players can implement excellent forehand strokes.
 It also lets them add power to their serves while blocking and pushing on the backhand side quickly.
 This way, players who use the Chinese grip can bend their wrists to block shots with the forehand side of the blade while pushing the ball using the backhand.